 Broadway Tower is an iconic landmark, on top of the beautiful Cotswolds escarpment, with beautiful views and has enjoyed a colourful history since its conception by Capability Brown over 200 years ago.
 Dogs must wait outside the Tower.

 Whether you go to pray, to marvel at Tewkesbury Abbey's history or to enjoy its architecture, you will be certain to enjoy the peace and beauty of the church.
 The Abbey shop is situated in St James chapel within the Abbey.

 A third generation family farm set in heart of the beautiful Cotswold Hills.
 The lavender grown here is steam distilled on the farm to make the highest quality essential oil, which is used to make a range of toiletries.
-Dogs are allowed in the fields but not shop or tearoom with the exception of service/guide dogs.
+Dogs on leads are very welcome to walk around the fields and enjoy a picnic with you.